-In late 2009, Hancock Shaker Village, in partnership with EOS Ventures and Alteris Renewables, installed both ground and roof-mounted solar panels at our modern Visitor Center complex.
-Part of a larger project with 6 other sites called The Berkshire Bundle, this system measures 89.6 killowatts, equal to about 1/3 of HSV’s annual electricity consumption.
+In late 2009, Hancock Shaker Village, in partnership with EOS Ventures and Alteris Renewables, installed both ground- and roof-mounted solar panels at our Visitor Center complex.
+Called the Berkshire Bundle, this project is part of a system with six other sites that measures 89.6 killowatts, roughly equivalent to one-third of HSV’s annual electricity consumption.
 Hancock Shaker Village did not pay for and does not own the equipment, but rather entered into a Power Purchase Agreement with the system’s owner for a period of 20 years.
 The panels are connected to the grid with a net metering feature – if we generate more power than we actually need on a given day, then we send electricity to the grid and are credited for use at another time, effectively “running the meter backwards.”
 Click here to see the system’s hourly, daily and lifetime energy production.

-From 2008-2010, Hancock Shaker Village participated in a 3 year project to plant, harvest, and evaluate the yield of crops that can be used to make biofuels.
-Managed by UMass research professors, the project used crops that are not suitable for food production, and on land that was not being used for food production.
-In a reclaimed Shaker garden area, we planted just under 1 acre of these Crambe, Switchgrass and Sunflower.
-To discover how the crops fare in varying soil types and weather patterns, crops were grown at multiple sites throughout Massachusetts.
-Researchers determined how much care the crops require, including the expense to grow and harvest them.
-Findings are being used to encourage farmers to grow biofuel crops, and to help ensure that Massachusetts continues to be a leader in developing alternative energies.
+From 2008 to 2010, Hancock Shaker Village participated in a three-year project to plant, harvest, and evaluate crops used to make biofuels.
+Managed by UMass research professors, the project used crops that are not suitable for food production and land that was not being used for food production.
+In a reclaimed Shaker garden of just under an acre, Crambe, Switchgrass and Sunflower were planted.
+To learn how these crops fare in varying soil types and weather patterns, the same crops were planted at multiple sites throughout Massachusetts so that researchers could determine tjheir relative success, including how much care they require, and the expense to grow and harvest them.
+Their findings are being used to encourage farmers to grow biofuel crops, and to help ensure that Massachusetts continues to lead the way in developing alternative energies.

 Collaborating Organizations: Berkshire Taconic Community Foundation from the Green Pastures Fund, University of Massachusetts Amherst, Berkshire Biodiesel, Mass.
 Technology Collaborative, Mass.
 Dept. of Agricultural Resources, Mass.
 Executive Office of Energy & Environmental Affairs, Mass.
 Division of Energy Resources.